Papierkorb/bindgen/README.md

 to add more complex rewriting rules if desired.

 Processors are responsible for many core features of bindgen.
-The `TEMPLATE.yml` has an already set-up pipeline.
+The `TEMPLATE.yml` has an already set-up example pipeline.

 ## Generator step